 And home to New Zealand

-The Classic Yacht Charitable Trust spent a long time negotiating with Dickinson before successfully securing the yacht in 2006 for Euro200,000; completing a survey of her, and arranging to have her brought back to Auckland to be restored to her original racing condition.
+John Street spent a long time negotiating with Dickinson before successfully securing the yacht in 2006 for Euro200,000, completing a survey of her, and arranging to have her brought back to Auckland to be restored to her original racing condition.

 On arrival in NZ she was transported to Horizon Boats Ltd yard in Stillwater where the restoration was carried out at the same time as the other Logan boat owned by the trust, Gloriana.

 Thelma is a protected New Zealand antique under the Protected Objects Act 1975.